mxcl/PromiseKit/README.markdown

  2. Manually compile all the PromiseKit sources into your app target.
  3. Download our pre-built static framework (coming soon!)

-† There is no Swift support with PromiseKit 1.x installed via CocoaPods.

-‡ PromiseKit 1.x will work as far back as iOS 5 if required.
+† There is no Swift support with PromiseKit 1.x installed via CocoaPods.<br>‡ PromiseKit 1.x will work as far back as iOS 5 if required.

 # Donations